Financial Support for businesses:

 This applies to employees who have been asked to stop working, but who are being kept on the payroll, otherwise described as ‘furloughed workers’.
 HMRC will reimburse 80% of their wages, up to £2,500 per month.
 This is to safeguard workers from being made redundant.

-The Coronavirus Job Retention Scheme will cover the cost of wages backdated to 1 March and is initially open for 3 months, but will be extended if necessary.
+The Coronavirus Job Retention Scheme will cover the cost of wages backdated to 1 March and is initially open until October 2020 but will be extended if necessary.

 Benefits for the self-employed